-To the extent reasonably possible and consistent with the Treasurer's trust and fiduciary duty, any funds in a money market fund will attempt to stabilize at a \$1.00 net asset value (NAV).
-If the ratio of the market value of the money market fund divided by the book value of the money market fund is less than \$.995 or greater than \$1.005, holdings may be sold as necessary to maintain the ratio between \$.995 and \$1.005.
+Investment pools, as described in Section II, 1 (a) of this Investment Policy Statement, are marked to market.
+To the extent reasonably possible and consistent with the Treasurer's trust and fiduciary duty, any funds in a short-term pool will attempt to stabilize at a \$1.00 net asset value (NAV).
+If the ratio of the market value of the short-term pool divided by the book value of the short-term pool is less than \$.995 or greater than \$1.005, holdings may be sold as necessary to maintain the ratio between \$.995 and \$1.005.

-The Treasurer will act on a "best efforts" basis to stabilize any short-term pools such as a money market fund within the \$.995 to \$1.005 range, however, the \$1.00 NAV is not guaranteed or insured by the Treasurer.
+The Treasurer will act on a "best efforts" basis to stabilize any short-term pools within the \$.995 to \$1.005 range.
+However, the \$1.00 NAV is not guaranteed or insured by the Treasurer for any pool, including any longer-term pool, nor are the pools registered with the Securities Exchange Commission (SEC).